lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 04:26 PM)_

-> I’m like the easiest person to kill, all you have to do is take off my necklace.
+> I'm like the easiest person to kill, all you have to do is take off my necklace.

 **RPretribution** _(04-Sep-18 04:26 PM)_